peace-and-harmony/Projects/README.md

 ## Results and discussion

 ### Exploratory Data Analysis
 As mentioned in the Introduction section, 19923 article information were used for EDA.
 The corresponding results are plotted in Figure 1.

 <figure align="center">
   <img src="images/access_citation_altmetric.jpeg">
   <figcaption>Fig. 1 2D topic  distribution map of the generated 247 topics based on 16364 abstracts.</figcaption>
 </figure>

+We can conclude that expect for those newly developed theories/techniques, many areas which somehow related with covid-19 are blooming starting from the end of 2019.

 ### Topic Modelling